 Mark started his career in the fitness industry – training as a sports therapist and fitness instructor.
 Deeply committed to pilates, Mark trained with Body Control Pilates and then went on to the study the method at a Masters level.
 As well as teaching at Circomedia, Mark has delivered fitness training at the UK’s top health clubs, including David Lloyd, Living Well, Esporta and Next Generation.
 Mark is involved in training pilates teachers, and is the Body Control Pilates Association council member for the south.

 Devising, integration and professional context

-Having graduated from Circomedia, Rachel teamed up with Sebastien Valarde to form Green Eyed Zero, a company that brings together physical theatre, contemporary circus and digital media.
+Having graduated from Circomedia, Rachel teamed up with Sebastien Valade to form Green Eyed Zero, a company that brings together physical theatre, contemporary circus and digital media.
 Green Eyed Zero has performed to critical acclaim at the National Theatre, The Lowry and Dartington Arts.
-Before Circomedia she was a First Class graduate from the University of Exeter, specialising in creative psychophysical performance and new media arts.
-Rachel also works internationally as a performer on the outdoor and indoor performance circuit and works as directorial guidance for several young companies.
-Before working at Circomedia she curated three shops in Bristol city centre as part of a cooperative, designing and producing textile based work.
+Before Circomedia she was a First Class graduate from the University of Exeter, specialising in creative psycho-physical performance and new media arts.
+Before working at Circomedia Rachel curated three shops in Bristol city centre as part of a cooperative, designing and producing textile based work.
 More recently she has also begun work in visual art as a designer and maker and as a curator for creative community events.